 Monitoring Drinking Water

-The Environmental Microbiology laboratory monitors drinking water and its sources for the presence of disease-causing organisms.
-Emerging infectious diseases in the United States and the rest of the world reinforce the need to carefully monitor drinking water.
 It is not practical to assay for each possible waterborne infectious disease because of the time and cost required to run the numerous tests necessary to detect all possible disease-causing organisms.
 Scientists have found a more economical method to handle the problem by testing for "surrogate" or "indicator" organisms whose presence indicates that conditions are ripe for transmitting disease-causing organisms.
 Most of these organisms are common to the intestinal flora in humans and animals.

 The ideal indicator organisms must be detectable in all types of water, must be found in sewage and polluted waters when pathogens are present and must be present in greater numbers than the pathogens.
 The most common organisms meeting these criteria are coliforms.
 The Environmental Microbiology laboratory uses Colilert (Idexx) test medium to detect coliforms.
 If coliforms are present, the Colilert test medium can additionally indicate the presence of a specific coliform, E coli, which is the best indicator of fecal contamination.
 In a normal year, the laboratory staff analyzes about 40,000 drinking water samples